Peoria Personal Injury Lawyer

 If you seek treatment for your injury, you will have medical expenses.
 If you are in pain or have limitations in your movements or functions, you may need to miss work, and you could have lasting consequences that you may not yet know of.

 Personal injuries might require you to undergo lengthy treatment.
-Treatment for injuries might consist of hospitalization, surgery, prosthetics, physical therapy, depending on the extent and severity of the injury you sustain.
+Treatment for injuries might consist of hospitalization, surgery, prosthetics, and physical therapy, depending on the extent and severity of the injury you sustain.
 A victim in a personal injury accident might suffer multiple injuries at once, which can complicate their recovery and make them susceptible to more severe and lasting impacts and complications.

 • Injuries to the head and neck